krisstallenberg/thor-finds-thing/README.md

 make run
 ```

-This starts a web server on `http://localhost:8000` where you can interact with the AI2Thor instance.
+This starts a web server that hosts the chat interface on `http://localhost:8000` where you can interact with the AI2Thor system to find the object.

 ### Development